 Worship In My Own Words

 A number of years ago, I attended a Worship Arts Conference.
-In one of the workshops, we discussed the importance of leaders being worshipers not simply singers.
-Our role is to lead an draw lead others into worship.
-And to lead others, we must first be worshipers ourselves.
-One of the suggestions given to prepare…
+In one of the workshops, we discussed the importance of leaders being worshipers, not simply singers /players of songs..
+Our role is to lead and draw others into worship.
+And to lead others, we must first of all be worshipers ourselves.
+One of the…

 Where the wind blows